 Disadvantages of Automated Manual Transmission

 - Predefined RPM to shift gears.
-Means only when the engine reaches that RPM level, gears will be shifted
+This means only when the engine reaches that RPM level gears will be shifted

-- Does not offer an infinite gear ratio
+- It does not offer an infinite gear ratio

 - Jerky and absolutely painful to drive at low RPM